-This DAServer documentation covers only the information you need to configure and run the DAServer component; see the documentation that comes with the related components for details on their operation.
+This DAServer documentation covers only the information you need to configure and run the DAServer component.
+See the documentation that comes with the related components for details on their operation.
 You can find installation instructions in a help file on the distribution CD.

-User interaction with the DAServer is provided through the DAServer Manager.
 You use the DAServer Manager to configure, activate, and troubleshoot the DAServer.
 The DAServer Manager is located in the System Management Console (SMC).
 For more information, see Finding Your DAServer in the SMC on page 14.